A new way of living

 By the time Rose and Max Seidler moved in to their new home in late 1950, it was the ‘most talked about house in Sydney’.2 Designed by their son Harry, the house was his first commission in Australia yet it seemed almost from another world.
 Hovering at the edge of the bush, its stark, cube-like form sent shockwaves through the leafy tranquility of Sydney’s upper north shore, then still more rural than suburban.

 Sydney at the time was emerging from decades of restrictions and shortages following the depression and war years, and a fresh optimism was spreading through the housing industry.
-Arriving from New York, the young Harry Seidler was one of a number of architects exploring a new kind of architecture that looked to the future rather than to the traditions of the past.
-Seidler shared with them a concern for simplicity and function, for new materials and technologies, and new kinds of relationships between built forms and the landscape and in the arrangement of internal spaces.
+Arriving from New York (via Brazil), the young Harry Seidler was one of a number of architects exploring a new kind of architecture that looked to the future rather than to the traditions of the past.
+Seidler shared with them a concern for simplicity and function, for undecorated materials, and for new kinds of relationships between built forms and the landscape and in the arrangement of internal spaces.
 Yet as expressed in the Rose Seidler House, the strength and daring of Seidler’s vision was unique, and it both excited and divided the profession as much as the public.

 Seidler’s holistic approach determined the use of form, space, materials, colour, fittings, interiors and landscaping, with the site itself integral to the design and the way of living it would enable.
 Describing the secluded, rocky site on the edge of Ku-ring-gai Chase, Seidler recalled: